AbdullahAyman02/Snakes-and-Ladders-with-Monopoly/README.md

 # Gameplay

-- To launch the game, run 'PT Project.exe'
+- To launch the game, run 'PT Project.exe' in the same directory that has the 'images' folder

 ### Design Mode